-The personal hygiene kits you are provided with are a nice touch, and the provision of a bin bag so that cabin crew don’t have to touch your rubbish is well thought out.
+The personal hygiene kits you are provided with are a nice touch, and the provision of a bin bag so that the cabin crew doesn’t have to touch your rubbish is well thought out.

-In flight dining is limited.
+In-flight dining is limited.
 Your only options are boxed food products and there is no catering for special meals.
-Travellers with allergies or special dietary requirements should be aware of this.
+Travelers with allergies or special dietary requirements should be aware of this.
 Drinks are also served as miniatures to avoid unnecessary touching of surfaces.

 Arrivals is increasingly electronic with additional machines set up to support anticipated demand.
 You’ll need to complete a passenger locator form before you enter the UK.
 If you forget there is still time to do this whilst standing in the queue – in fact, there are numerous QR codes around to help you to do this on your smartphone.